kvncnls/kvncnls/README.md

 I'm currently booked for freelancing but send me a message anyway!
 We can work together in the future, or I can point you towards my network of devs and designers.

-Shoot me a DM on Twitter!!
+Shoot me a DM on Twitter or email me at kvncnls@proton.me.

 ![Twitter Follow](https://img.shields.io/twitter/follow/kvncnls?style=social)